MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/overview-attack-surface-reduction.md

 |Attack surface reduction|Windows Defender (Operational)|1121|Event when rule fires in Block-mode|

 > [!NOTE]
-> From the user's perspective, ASR Warn mode notifications are made as a Windows Toast Notification for attack surface reduction rules.
+> From the user's perspective, attack surface reduction Warn mode notifications are made as a Windows Toast Notification for attack surface reduction rules.
 >
-> In ASR, Network Protection provides only Audit and Block modes.
+> In attack surface reduction, Network Protection provides only Audit and Block modes.

 ## Resources to learn more about attack surface reduction